NISH-Original/NISH-Original/README.md

 ### About Me

-- Currently working at UBC Emerging Media Lab as a Software Developer.
+- Currently working at The Coalition Studio, Microsoft as a Software Engineer Intern.
 - Built multiple custom 3D engines and renderers from scratch using C++, OpenGL, and Three.js.
 - Exploring real-time rendering and tool development for games and XR applications.